What are Eating Sticks?

 There are many types of behavioral issues that can cause your dog to eat non-food items.
 Some of the most common ones include:

 What to do if your Dog is Eating Sticks

 Dental or oral issues are easy to find by doing an oral examination.
-Your dog may refer you to a veterinary dentist if your dog has anything serious that requires expert treatment.
+Your vet may refer you to a veterinary dentist if your dog has anything serious that requires expert treatment.

 Prevention of Eating Sticks

-A nutritional or mineral deficiency can be discovered by blood tests and a physical examination.
-To make sure your dog is getting enough vitamins and minerals, check the label on the dog food you are feeding him.
-If you are not sure if it has enough of the nutrients your dog needs, speak to your veterinarian about changing his diet or adding vitamin and mineral supplements.
+A nutritional or mineral deficiency can also be discovered by blood tests and a physical examination.
+To make sure your dog is getting enough vitamins and minerals, check the label on the dog food you are feeding.
+If you're not sure whether it provides complete and balanced nutrition for your dog, speak to your veterinarian about changing your pet's diet or adding vitamin and mineral supplements.

 Cost of Eating Sticks

 Treating your dog for eating sticks may cost as little as $5 for a bottle of nutritional supplements or as much as a several-thousand-dollar major surgery for an intestinal blockage.